James-VT/MS1_Handleigh_Hall/testing.md

     <!--<script src="https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/4.5.2/js/bootstrap.min.js"></script>-->
 * What fixed the bug?

 ^You can see that that last script is commented out.
-Simple remove the <!--> from either end and it's good to go again.
+Simply remove the <!--> from either end and it's good to go again.